onury/grunt-jasmine-nodejs/README.md

 Type: `Boolean`  Default: `true`
 Specifies whether to execute the helper files.

+#### random

+Type: `Boolean`  Default: `false`
+Specifies whether to run specs in semi-random order.
+Helpful for detecting inter-dependencies in between the specs.

+#### seed

+Type: `Number`  Default: `null`
+Sets the randomization seed if randomization is turned on.

+#### defaultTimeout

+Type: `Number`  Default: `5000`
+By default Jasmine will wait for 5 seconds for an asynchronous spec to finish before causing a timeout failure.
+If the timeout expires before done is called, the current spec will be marked as failed and suite execution will continue as if done was called.
+You can set the default timeout value (in milliseconds) globally with this option.
+To set/change the timeout for a particular spec, just pass a third argument to the spec.

 #### stopOnFailure

 Type: `Boolean`  Default: `false`
 Specifies whether to stop running further tests, on first expectation-failure.
 This can be useful if you want to debug your failed specs one by one. _Note: Regardless of this option; the runner will still stop on suite failures (such as errors thrown in `afterAll`, etc) and as normal, Grunt will abort when a task/target fails._

+#### traceFatal

+Type: `Number|Boolean`  Default: `1`
+On a fatal error (i.e. `uncaughtException`), Grunt exits the process without a stack trace.
+This option forces Grunt to output the stack trace.
+Possible integer values: 0 to 2.
+Set to `1` (or `true`) to only trace fatal errors.
+Set to `2` to also trace grunt warnings.
+This can also be achieved by the `grunt --stack` command.

 #### reporters